Qv2ray/qv2ray.github.io/docs/en/getting-started/step3.md

 5. Click **Update Subscription Data** button to update the subscriptions and wait until the process finishes.
 6. Click **OK** to apply the settings and close the dialog.

-::: tip Update through System Proxy
+:::tip Update through System Proxy
 If you encounter connectivity problem with your subscription upstream (eg: DNS Record Pollution, IP Address Blocking, etc.), you may try to run with **Update Subscription with System Proxy** option on.
 However, it's better to inform the upstream as soon as possible, to fix the issue permanently.
 :::